 Patients should be encouraged to attend an emergency department if they develop sudden or worsening airway obstruction symptoms; this is particularly important in the post-operative period.
 Education and training are vital in airway stenosis patients and their carers.
 Pediatric basic life support and tracheostomy management are essential skills for parents of children with congenital glottic stenosis.
 Patients should receive information regarding the recurrent nature of glottic stenosis and the need for repeated procedures.
 However, patients should be encouraged that good long-term outcomes are achievable, but it requires time, and regular follow up visits.

-Glottic stenosis is an excellent example of a multi-disciplinary, interprofessional team approach.
+Glottic stenosis is an excellent example of an interprofessional team approach.
 Different specialists with various skills and responsibilities are needed to address this condition successfully.
 The primary provider of patient care is the ear nose and throat specialist who cooperates with multiple other healthcare professionals to achieve a good outcome.
 Other members of the team could include depending on the patient pathology, physicians, pediatricians, specialized anesthesiologists, radiologists, head and neck nurses, and speech and language therapists.
-This multidisciplinary approach enhances patient safety and ensures that the delivery of the best quality of care for optimal patient outcomes.
+This an interprofessional approach enhances patient safety and ensures that the delivery of the best quality of care for optimal patient outcomes.

 |||Stephenson KA,Wyatt ME, Glottic stenosis.
 Seminars in pediatric surgery.
 2016 Jun; [PubMed PMID: 27301598]|